The Pap test has changed!

 Further tests after a high-risk result

-If you are referred to a specialist, they will perform a colposcopy to investigate your cervical cells further.
+If you have been referred to our specialist practice, we will perform a colposcopy to investigate your cervical cells further.

 A colposcopy is a close examination of the cervix using a special microscope called a colposcope.
 Cervical cells are magnified 15-30 times, and a vinegar solution is applied to test cell health.
 Healthy cells remain pink, while cells that turn white need further investigation.